jkchuong/AccountManager/README.md

 # Account Manager

-This project uses WPF and SQL to create program that allows the user to register and log in to an account.
+This project aims to use WPF and SQL to create program that allows the user to register and log in to an account and play a chess game.
+The project is considered to be done when a user can register an account, log in, and play a full game of chess with ability to track user stats, moves, and colour themes.

 <u>Sprint 1</u>